-From curly to coily, black hair comes in so many glorious textures.
+From curly to coily, Black hair comes in so many glorious textures.
 But when it's time for a new look, straightening curly hair can be a chic and sleek way to change things up.
 Enter: the perm.
-To some, this term connotes getting permanent curls in your hair, but for black people, it's the opposite; it means chemically relaxing natural hair so it becomes straight.
+To some, this term connotes getting permanent curls in your hair, but for Black people and others with curly and coily textures, it's the opposite; it means chemically relaxing natural hair so it becomes straight.

 - No-lye relaxer: This milder formulation is what most home relaxer kits are.
 The active ingredient is calcium hydroxide or potassium hydroxide.